-The Center for Transportation Research (CTR), a nationally and internationally recognized research entity, was created in 1970 to foster and facilitate interdisciplinary research, public service and outreach in the field of transportation.
+CTR, a nationally and internationally recognized research entity, was created in 1970 to foster and facilitate interdisciplinary research, public service, and outreach in the field of transportation.

-The Center for Ultra-wide-area Resilient Electric Energy Transmission Networks (CURENT) was founded for the National Science Foundation’s (NSF) prestigious Engineering Research Center Program.
-Funded for $18.5 million by the NSF and the US Department of Energy, it is the first center of its kind at the University of Tennessee.
+The Center for Ultra-wide-area Resilient Electric Energy Transmission Networks (CURENT) was founded for the National Science Foundation’s (NSF) prestigious Engineering Research Center program.
+Funded for $32.5 million over 10 years by the NSF and the US Department of Energy, it is the first center of its kind at UT.
 The center works closely with industrial partners, and its research focuses on improving the nation’s electric power transmission system.

-ISSE promotes development of policies, technologies and educational programs in response to pressing environmental issues facing the state, the nation and the world.
-The institute’s interdisciplinary research includes water resources, environmental security, energy and environmental policy research, education and social perspectives, agriculture and natural resources and environmental sustainability.
+ISSE promotes the development of policies, technologies, and educational programs in response to pressing environmental issues facing the state, the nation, and the world.
+The institute’s interdisciplinary research includes water resources, environmental security, energy and environmental policy research, education and social perspectives, agriculture and natural resources, and environmental sustainability.

-The RMC is a university–industry association dedicated to improving industrial productivity, efficiency, safety and profitability through the use of management systems, analysis techniques and advanced predictive and preventive technologies to identify, manage and eliminate failures.
+RMC is a university–industry association dedicated to improving industrial productivity, efficiency, safety, and profitability through the use of management systems, analysis techniques, and advanced predictive and preventive technologies to identify, manage, and eliminate failures.

-SMRC is a unique, multidisciplinary research facility, formed by a collaboration between UT and Siemens Medical Solutions Molecular Imaging, with a mission to discover and develop new scintillation materials to provide the foundation for advances in gamma ray, x-ray and neutron detectors.
+SMRC is a unique, multidisciplinary research facility formed by a collaboration between UT and Siemens Medical Solutions Molecular Imaging.
+The center’s mission is to discover and develop new scintillation materials to provide the foundation for advances in gamma ray, x-ray, and neutron detectors.

 Tickle College of Engineering researchers also play prominent roles in the following collaborative research initiatives.

-The JICS functions in tandem with ORNL’s terascale computer laboratories, and is currently is home to Titan, the newly configured Cray XK7 system at Oak Ridge National Laboratory, recently officially sanctioned as the world’s fastest supercomputer.
+JICS functions in tandem with ORNL’s terascale computer laboratories and is currently is home to Titan, the newly configured Cray XK7 system at ORNL, recently officially sanctioned as the world’s fastest supercomputer.

-In 2005, $20 million in federal funding was secured for the Joint Institute for Advanced Materials (JIAM), a joint UT-ORNL institute for advanced materials multidisciplinary research in the transportation field.
-As a national leader in the field of materials research, the TCE will play a leading role in the research conducted at the facility.
-Construction of the 100,000 square foot building has begun and it is scheduled for completion in late 2013–early 2014.
+In 2005, $20 million in federal funding was secured for the Joint Institute for Advanced Materials (JIAM), a joint UT-ORNL institute for advanced materials multidisciplinary research.
+As a national leader in the field of materials research, the college plays a leading role in the research conducted at the facility.